galute, the gentle bear

 Need more sleddies?
 Click here for more photos of retired sleddogs!

-A new sleddie has come to the west coast!
+A new sleddie has arrived on the west coast!

 Leaving Thunder Bay early this morning Bella had a small army of super sleddie volunteers escort her on the journey to Victoria while her plane stopped along the way.

-She arrived sporting her ThunderShirt (in case of anxiety) and was pretty relaxed, yet stunned, when she came out of her crate.
+She arrived in this evening sporting her ThunderShirt (in case of anxiety) and was pretty relaxed, yet a bit stunned at her new surroundings, when she came out of her crate.
 Once her Tractive GPS was attached to her collar and her harness attached (safety first!) and leashed up, it was time to head out.
-But not before a nice lady stopped to say hi and was share her surprise at how small she was for a sled dog.
-After the humans explained a bit about sleddies, it was time to head out for some sniffing... and then the last leg of her journey to her new home.
+But not before a nice lady stopped to say hi and be yet another person to register surprise at connecting this petite dog with being a sled dog.
+Of course the humans jumped at the opportunity to explain a bit about sleddies and the industry and then it was time to head outside for some sniffing, some business... and then the last leg of her journey to her new home.

 As a retired sled dog from Thunder Bay, ON via the Thunder Bay & District Humane Society, Bella has come to live a life.
 A great life in fact.
 One where she'll have warmth, care, love and companionship for the rest of her days.